LeaVerou/lea.verou.me/blog/2024/engage-dont-show/index.md

 When we have a goal, we are far more motivated to absorb information that helps us towards that goal.
 The value of the new information is clear, we are practicing it immediately, and it is already connected to other things we know.

-This means tht explaining things in context as they become relevant is infinitely better for retention and comprehension than explaining them upfront.
+This means that explaining things in context as they become relevant is infinitely better for retention and comprehension than explaining them upfront.
 When knowledge is a solution to a problem the student is already facing, its purpose is clear, and it has already been filtered by relevance.
 Furthermore, learning it provides immediate value and instant gratification: it explains what they are experiencing or helps them achieve an immediate goal.